-Zoom’s meteoric rise in popularity following coronavirus (COVID-19) lockdowns is well-documented.
-From an average of 10 million daily users in January and February of this year, the platform hit more than 300 million per day in April.
+Zoom’s meteoric rise in popularity following lockdowns due to COVID-19 is well-documented.
+From an average of 10 million daily users in January and February 2020, the platform hit more than 300 million per day in April.
 Governments around the world, corporations in all sectors, educational institutions – from primary to university – and more, have flocked to video conferencing solutions to conduct their sittings, meetings, and classes.
 And Zoom has led the way, despite being one of the most recent additions to the video conferencing space.

 The platform has come under incredible scrutiny from all angles: citizens, politicians, businesspeople and, crucially, security researchers.
 Over the last six to eight weeks, a host of issues have been brought to light causing many to ban Zoom in the workplace.
 Google, SpaceX, and NASA, the US Senate, the Pentagon, and the Taiwanese and German governments, have all advised their employees to use different video conferencing solutions for official business.
-Clearly there have been issues with Zoom and these have been widely covered by media outlets keen for a story that has nothing to do with the ongoing pandemic.
+Clearly, there have been issues with Zoom and these have been widely covered by media outlets keen for a story on anything other than the ongoing pandemic.

 To its credit, Zoom has acted quickly and responsibly to address newly discovered security flaws, moving to prioritise the safety of its users over ease of use, and readily acknowledging when it has gone wrong.
 This is relatively unusual in the tech space.
 All too often, companies seek to lessen the impact of vulnerabilities on their product not by addressing the issues, but by ignoring them or pushing them out of the news.
 This has sometimes taken the form of intimidating researchers – as happened when a security audit by MIT researchers of the Voatz voting app revealed several bugs.

 The app was used for online voting during the US midterm elections in 2018 and is scheduled to be deployed in the 2020 presidential election.
 Voatz acknowledged the vulnerabilities, but claimed the researchers were attempting to “disrupt the election process, to sow doubt in the security of our election infrastructure, and to spread fear and confusion.”
 In 2018, the company reported another researcher to the FBI, claiming that his dynamic analysis of the Voatz backend had, in fact, been a ‘hacking attempt’.
-Other companies have chosen the ‘ignore it and it will go away’ strategy.
+Many other companies have chosen similar strategies of ‘ignore it and it will go away’.

-The issues were as diverse as they were numerous, including thousands of recorded Zoom meetings being exposed on the internet without any password protection, and certain meetings held by non-Chinese Zoom users having been routed through systems in China.
-In early April, the company admitted to using less secure encryption than it had claimed to have implemented.
+The issues were as diverse as they were numerous: in one case, thousands of recorded Zoom meetings were exposed on the internet without any password protection; in another, certain meetings held by non-Chinese Zoom users were routed through systems in China.
+In early April, the company admitted to using less secure encryption than it originally claimed to have implemented.
 Later in the month, two major vulnerabilities were offered for sale on the darknet.
 They affected Windows and macOS, with the Windows bug offered for $500,000.
 The flaw was described as “perfect for industrial espionage.”
 And this is before we’ve even mentioned ‘Zoom-bombing’.

 For most, Zoom-bombing would not have meant anything before March 2020.
-With Zoom’s growth, however, and its consistent coverage in the western media, the phenomenon of Zoom bombing became a hot topic of conversation around the water cooler – virtually, of course.
-Zoom-bombing sees an uninvited user break into and disrupt group chats having guessed the unique meeting ID of nine to 11 digits that each Zoom meeting is assigned.
-Whilst it would take a long time to guess a specific meeting ID, there is nothing stopping malicious actors from simply guessing a number and seeing if it works.
+With Zoom’s growth, however, and its consistent coverage in the western media, the phenomenon became a hot topic of conversation around the water cooler – virtually, of course.
+Zoom-bombing occurs when someone breaks into and disrupts a group chat to which they were not invited, having guessed the unique meeting ID that each Zoom meeting is assigned.
+Whilst it would take a long time to guess a specific meeting ID – they are between 9 and 11 digits long – there is nothing stopping malicious actors from simply guessing a number and seeing if it works.

 The company has made several changes in the last two months to protect its users.
 Zoom 5.0 was released on 27 April as part of a 90-day plan to improve security and privacy on the platform.
 Zoom 5.0 will default users to a “waiting room” feature, which requires participants to be approved to enter a meeting; all meetings will now require a password to enter; AES-256 GCM encryption has finally been added.
+Given the importance of the product, and the clearly damaging effects the hacking of Zoom meetings can have, it is pertinent to dig deeper into these teething problems.
 Are the bugs outlined above specific to Zoom?
 Or will issues like these have affected other similar products early in their development?

 In mid-March, Cisco released two patches for serious vulnerabilities in Webex, the “leading enterprise solution for video conferencing”, according to the company.
 The issues both stemmed from the WebEx recording facility and could have allowed a malicious actor to execute code remotely with the same privileges as the user.
 Remote code execution bugs are at the scarier end of the threat scale because, as the name suggests, they do not require physical access to a device for an attack to be successful.

 Earlier this year, another high severity vulnerability in Webex could have allowed an unauthorised user to access password-protected meetings.
 This bug is perhaps most pertinent to the criticism that Zoom has been receiving.
-Zoom-bombing can have upsetting, offensive, or revealing consequences.
+Zoom-bombing can have upsetting, offensive, or embarrassing consequences.
 Most users would assume that implementing a password requirement for meetings would keep them safe.
 But in the case of the Webex vulnerability, even password-protected meetings were at risk if the threat actor knew the meeting ID.
-This issue was fixed in a timely manner by Cisco but was barely covered in any press and is unlikely to have affected the uptake of the product by prospective customers or to have negatively impacted Cisco’s reputation.
-Compare this to the hundreds of pieces on Zoom-bombing that a cursory Google search throws up and the imbalance is clear.
+This issue was fixed in a timely manner by Cisco but was barely covered in the mainstream press.
+It is unlikely to have affected the uptake of the product by prospective customers or to have negatively impacted Cisco’s reputation.
+Compare this to the hundreds of pieces on Zoom-bombing that a cursory Google search throws up, and the imbalance is clear.

 A critical vulnerability was revealed in Slack in mid-March whereby an attacker could automate the takeover of accounts to gain full control of them, facilitating data theft.
 This issue was patched 24 hours after its discovery.
 Last December, vulnerabilities were reported in GoToMeeting that allowed attackers to “insert their own code into a given program, pose as genuine users or crash a given program.”
 These bugs, too, were addressed swiftly.
 In neither case was there a significant amount of publicity.
 This is not because they were any less severe than the issues affecting Zoom.
 It stems instead from the fact that the programs were not in the public consciousness to an extent that it would have been worthwhile for the media to cover them.